Code-Institute-Submissions/Javascript-milestone-project-2/README.md

 ### Strategy:

-From my own previous experience and from the research I conducted online, it is very hard to find a travel company that designs bespoke packages for each customer.
+From my own personal experience and from the research I conducted online, it is very hard to find a travel company that designs bespoke packages for each customer.
 It is far more likely to find a travel company that offers ready made packages and the customer does not have much control over what is included within this package.
 My friends, family and myself have had this problem many times and as a result it tends to be easier to plan and book holidays yourself.
-I therefore decided there is a need for a travel company who allows the customer to have total control over their holiday package, but someone does the hard work of booking and organsing it on their behalf.
+I therefore decided there is a need for a travel company who allows the customer to have total control over their holiday package as well as offering ready made packages, but someone else does the hard work of booking and organsing it on their behalf.
 My aim was to create a simple, informative, modern and easy to use website.

 ### Scope:

-The website is designed for people of any age or circumstances to find a holiday that is suitable for them i.e. a young couple, a retired couple, someone traveling alone who wants to travel with a tour group and meet new people.
-The function of the map is for exploratory purposes to enable the user to be able to look at accomodation, restaurants and attractions are available to help them design their holiday.
+The website is designed for people of any age or circumstances to find a holiday that is suitable for them i.e. a young couple, a retired couple, someone traveling alone who wants to travel with a tour group etc. The function of the map is for exploratory purposes to enable the user to be able to look at accomodation, restaurants and attractions are available to help them design their perfect holiday.

 ### Structure: